Teaching Abroad Resume: Example for a College Graduate

 - Edit, edit, edit.
 Take the time to thoroughly edit your resume for spelling and grammar errors.
 Also, make sure that your font and style choices are consistent—for example, if you write one section title in bold, all section titles should be bold.
 You might set up a meeting with a counselor at your college career services office to have someone else read through your resume too.

-Teaching Abroad Resume Example for a College Graduate
+Teaching Abroad Resume for a College Grad (Text Version)

 Home: 555-555-5555 Cell: 555-555-1234